GRIDAPPSD/gridappsd-state-estimator/README.md

 1. Docker ce version 17.12 or better.
 You can install this via the docker_install_ubuntu.sh script.  (note for mint you will need to modify the file to work with xenial rather than ubuntu generically)

 2. Please clone the repository <https://github.com/GRIDAPPSD/gridappsd-docker> (refered to as gridappsd-docker repository).
-The state estimator is distributed under the gridappsd-docker repository, but you may optionally build the state estimator from source code from its own repository if you wish to modify it, run a different branch than master, or otherwise run it outside the gridappsd-docker container.
-If you only wish to run the state estimator provided with gridappsd-docker, follow the instructions in the following section, "Running the state estimator from the container".
-To build the state estimator from source code and then run that version from the command line, skip to the section titled "Building the state estimator" below.
+The state estimator is distributed pre-built under the gridappsd-docker repository, but you may instead build the state estimator from source code from its own repository if you wish to modify it, run a different branch than master, or otherwise run it outside the gridappsd-docker container.

+3. If you wish to run the state estimator provided with gridappsd-docker, follow the instructions in the following section, "Running state estimator from the container".

+4. Alternatively, to build the state estimator from source code and then run that version from the command line, skip to the section titled "Building state estimator" below.

 ```` bash
 ~/git
 └── gridappsd-docker
 ````

-## Running the state estimator from the container
+## Running state estimator from the container

 1. Configure the simulation from the GRIDAPPSD platform web browser visualization.